choprahetarth/background-remover/README.md

 # background-remover

 This Notebook has been created for removing backgrounds fron images, using primarily two methods

 1. Deep Learning (Facebook's Detectron2 Pre-Trained Models)
-2. Classical Computer Vision (Experimental)

-This Notebook has been created for removing backgrounds fron images, using primarily two methods

-1. Deep Learning (Facebook's Detectron2 Pre-Trained Models)
-2. Classical Computer Vision (Experimental)
+2. Classical Computer Vision (Experimental) (This approach is more of an experimental one, intended to not be the baseline, but as a method to understand more about basics of computer vision)

 ## Instructions for using `Deep Learning` based solution -